GrupoGO/VisionApp/README.md

 ### Configure

-Since iOS 10 it's mandatory to add a `NSCameraUsageDescription` in the `Info.plist`.
+It's mandatory to add a `NSCameraUsageDescription` in the `Info.plist`.

 ```swift
 import VisionApp